jkleung11/nyc-subway-sign/README.md

 - Minimum time to arrival in minutes via `MIN_MINS`
 - Maximum time to arrival in minutes via `MAX_MINS`

 After setting these to your preferences, build and run the containers on your Raspberry Pi.
 After the backend application is healthy, the frontend begins making requests to fetch times from the MTA API.
+Check the `subway-stations.csv` file to find your station's `GTFS_STOP_ID`.

 *A note: You may need to use `sudo` before calling `docker`*